-The Student Support Team (SST) consists of the school social worker (chairperson), Assistant Principal, classroom teacher, special educator, school psychologist, school counselor, mental health clinician, nurse and other school staff as appropriate.
+The Student Support Team (SST) consists of the school social worker (chairperson), Assistant Principal, classroom teacher, school psychologist, school counselor, mental health clinician, nurse and other school staff as appropriate.
 The parent is an important member of this team as well.

 The Student Support Team:

 - Provides teachers and staff members with ideas, interventions and techniques to promote academic success.

 - Addresses social, emotional and academic problems that interfere with school success.

 - Educates parents regarding strategies which will help their child meet their goals.

 Sometimes children need extra help with academics, speech, as well as social or emotional issues.
 Any parent or guardian who would like help for his/her child should discuss these concerns with the classroom teacher who can make specific recommendations or referrals.
 Ideally, students should always be referred to the Student Support Team (SST) first, before being referred for special education services.
 It is preferred that the SST makes all referrals to the IEP Team.
 In cases where a referral for special education services may be necessary, parents, guardians, teachers or other individuals who are concerned about a child will meet with the IEP Team.
 The team is responsible for ensuring that each child who qualifies will receive a free and appropriate public education in their least restrictive environment.